Hemorrhoids

 -

-For longer-term management, focus on stool softeners like Colace® and protective barriers such as Vaseline®.
+For longer-term management: Focus on stool softeners like Colace to prevent straining and protective barriers such as Vaseline to reduce friction and irritation.

 -

-Seek medical attention if hemorrhoid symptoms include significant bleeding, severe pain, or don’t improve within a week of OTC treatment.
+When to seek care: Get medical attention if hemorrhoid symptoms include significant bleeding, severe pain, or do not improve within one week of OTC treatment.

 You may also want to visit: